1. Who can apply?

 15. What will the weather be like?

 It will be summertime in Israel, so expect hot temperatures.
-It can reach 40 degrees Celsius (104 degrees Fahrenheit) and places along the coast can be very humid.
+It can reach 40 degrees Celsius (104 degrees Fahrenheit) and while most of Israel is dry, many places in the north will be very humid.

 16. What should I wear?